higgsas/higgsas_geo_nodes_manual/docs/geometry_measure.rst

   Name of the thickness value attribute on point domain

 .. warning::
     Node can be really slow depending on mesh density and rays samples.
-You can "bake it" by applying geometry nodes modifier and the "thicnkess" attribute will be stored on the mesh
+You can "bake it" by applying geometry nodes modifier and the "thickness" attribute will be stored on the mesh